maidsafe/sn-node-manager/README.md

 # Safenode Manager

+This crate has been moved to the [safe_network](https://github.com/maidsafe/safe_network) workspace repository and that's where it will be maintained.
+This repository is now archived.

 Safenode Manager is a command-line application for installing, managing, and operating `safenode` as a service.
 This tool facilitates easy setup and control of `safenode` services.
 It runs on Linux, macOS and Windows.

 ## Installation